slawinski/slawinski-dev/blog/how-to-set-up-a-blog-with-headless-cms-using-gridsome-and-netlify.md

 This is the **first** post on my blog!
 ```

-Out posts will be written in markdown and each one has to be in the `/blog` directory.
+Our posts will be written in markdown and each one has to be in the `/blog` directory.

 In `src/components` create `PostList.vue`